StellateHQ/toolshed/README.md

 of `enum`s and find yourself in pain having to put everything in `Box`es all the time.

+## Differences to the upstream repo
+- Fixed an alignment issue as described [here](https://github.com/ratel-rust/toolshed/issues/11#issuecomment-1573659455).
+We're not confident in this fix but it's the best thing we have for now.
+- Rust version is locked to 1.73.0 as this is the last version that compiles (1.74 does not compile Toolshed anymore).

 ## Features

 + Paginated `Arena`: internally preallocates 64KiB _pages_ on the heap and